Salih-Berat/AGA-SAVASLARI/README.md

 Discord İletişim / Contact 3: ("ZahidPekince")#7548 (by-tcmp25)

-Discord Sunucu / Server: YETERLİ KADRO YÜZÜNDEN LİNK SİLİNDİ!
+Discord Sunucu / Server: Yakında...

 We are planning to reproduce Superfighters, a pixel game made by mythologic.com, update with C # and Unity and update it with Turkish, English, Multiplayer, New Mods and Maps.